Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 Relaxed Compliance

-• The date the employee sells the shares.
+• When the employee sells the shares.

-• The date the employee leaves the company.
+• When the employee leaves the company.

-How to Apply for These Benefits
+How to Claim These Benefits (The Roadmap)

 Conclusion